JuliaML/MLDatasets.jl/src/FashionMNIST/README.md

 ## Usage

-This sub-module provides a programmatic interface to download, load, and work with the MNIST dataset of handwritten digits.
+This sub-module provides a programmatic interface to download, load, and work with the Fashion MNIST dataset.

 ```julia
 using MLDatasets